utsav0/daily-dev-tips/src/pages/posts/angular-component-interaction-using-input-and-output.md

 tags:
   - angular
 ---

-Many times you will have a component that needs to receive or send data to its parent component.
+You will often have a component that needs to receive or send data to its parent component.

 Let's draw the following example, we will have an app component, and inside an alert component.

 ![Augury Angular](https://cdn.hashnode.com/res/hashnode/image/upload/v1602567406942/Q1lqeH92n.png)

 The alert component needs to receive a message to show.
 Once we click a button, the parent needs to know what happened.

-For this, we can use the @Input to receive, and @Output to emit a change or action.
+We can use the @Input to receive and @Output to emit a change or action.

 ## Setting up our components